MTG/music-explore/README.md

 ```

 Edit the config:
-* Point the `AUDIO_DIR` to the directory with audio that you want to use as input.
+* Point the `ROOT_DIR` to the directory where you want to store all data, ideally with `audio` directory inside having
-* Point the `DATA_DIR` to the directory where you would like to store all the embeddings
+ audio files

 If you want to serve audio from local server create a soft link `app/static/audio` pointing to audio folder and make
-sure that `SERVE_AUDIO_LOCALLY` is set to `True`.
+sure that `AUDIO_PROVIDER` is set to `local`.
 ```shell
 ln -s /path/to/your/audio app/static/audio
 ```

-NOTE: if you are using [mtg-jamendo-dataset](), you can serve audio directly from Jamendo servers by registering an app
+If you are using [mtg-jamendo-dataset](https://github.com/MTG/mtg-jamendo-dataset), you can serve audio directly
-in [Jamendo Dev portal](https://devportal.jamendo.com/) and setting `JAMENDO_CLIENT_ID` variable.
-In this case make
+from Jamendo servers by registering an app in [Jamendo Dev portal](https://devportal.jamendo.com/) and setting
-sure that SERVE_AUDIO_LOCALLY.
+`JAMENDO_CLIENT_ID` variable.
+In this case make sure that `AUDIO_PROVIDER` is set to `jamendo`.

 ### Environment